MicrosoftDocs/dynamics-365-project-operations/articles/expense/expense-overview.md

 - **Basic**: Basic deployment is available for **Project Operations for resource/non-stocked based scenarios** and **Lite deployment – deal to proforma invoicing**.

 ## Full
-Full Expense deployment provides a complete policy enforcement.
-This includes the ability to create policies, such as:
+Full Expense deployment provides a complete policy enforcement which includes the ability to create policies, such as:

   - Expense category limits
   - Travel